 Around 1900, Queen Victoria is reputed to have said ‘we are not amused.’
 Whether she did of course is a matter of conjecture.
 But what would her reaction have been to lighting as we know it today?

 It probably fair to assume Queen Victoria would not have been amused by the current design trend for industrial lighting though.
 Bare light bulbs would not have been tolerated in Victorian times.
 Even table legs were covered to encourage sexual restraint, or so we are led to believe.
 Incandescent light bulbs today are frowned on because of their energy guzzling greed.
 But a naked light bulb would surely have been ostracised by the puritanical Victorians for its sexual overtones!
-Even LED bulbs would have been covered in a tasteful shade for modesty’s sake.
+Even LED light bulbs would have been covered in a tasteful shade for modesty’s sake.

 Thomas Edison developed the first commercial light bulb in 1879 – in the middle of the Victorian era.
 People, it is said, were suspicious of light created without a flame, but none-the-less intrigued.
 The average home would have to wait another forty years or more to benefit from this new fangled stuff.
 Electric light wasn’t even introduced to Buckingham Palace until Edwardian times, much less into the homes of the working classes.